michaeloki/secure-password-utility-flutter/README.md

   return passcodeStrength;
 }

-// Generate a strong password Syntax: securePasswordUtility.CreateStrongPassword(lengthOfPasswordString);
+// Generate a strong password Syntax: SecurePasswordGateway.createPassword(lengthOfPasswordString);
 // N.B.
 The password length must be more than 12.
 //Create a new password with a certain length Future<dynamic> createPassword(int passwordLength) async {